gkamita/B4x4/README.md

 B4x4
 ===========
 This package can be used for simple optical simulation of cholesteric liquid crystals (A.K.A. chiralnematic liquid crystals).
+It has been tested with Python 2.7.
 I recomend begginers to install [Anaconda2](https://www.continuum.io/download) because it includes all the required modules for this package.
-It has been tested with Python 2.7 but should also work with python 3.x with some modifications.

 ## Initialisation